Previous dayJanuary 18, 2026Next day

 -0.7 km---✓ ReviewedUSGS →

-A magnitude 2.3 earthquake was recorded 21 km WNW of Alder Springs, CA on January 18, 2026 at 21:09 UTC.
+On January 18, 2026, worldwide seismic activity registered a magnitude 2.3 earthquake 21 km WNW of Alder Springs, CA at 21:09 UTC.
 At a depth of just -0.7 km, this was a very shallow event, close enough to the surface that modest magnitudes can produce significant local shaking.
-The epicenter is at 39.750°, -122.931°.
+Coordinates: 39.750°, -122.931°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.3 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-01-18